 20th October 2016

-I first came across Ross & Ross when I headed to the Farm Shop & Deli Show back in March.
+I first came across Ross & Ross when I headed to the Farm Shop & Deli Show some time ago.
 The idea of curing your own meat and fish is lovely, which is just part of Ross & Ross’ offering.
 At the show I made a beeline for their stand to find out more.
 The Ross and Ross bacon curing kit is certainly intriguing.

 Curing at home